visual-layer/visuallayer/dataset_card/imagenet-21k/card.md

 + Total images in dataset - 14,197,122.

 ## Summary
+ImageNet-21K is a massive dataset of images and their corresponding labels.
+It was created by combining the original ImageNet dataset with the JFT-300M dataset.
+ImageNet-21K contains over 21,000 classes and over 14 million images.
+It is a valuable resource for training and evaluating deep learning models for computer vision tasks.

 ## Issues Found
-Here are some of the issues found..
+Here are some of the issues found.

 + Duplicates - 11.853 % (1,559,120)
 + Outliers - 0.085 % (11,119)